TransparentEdge/terraform-provider-transparentedge/docs/index.md

 ### Optional

 - `api_url` (String) URL of Transparent Edge API. default: `https://api.transparentcdn.com`.
 May also be provided via `TCDN_API_URL` environment variable.
+- `auth` (Boolean) Set to false if your configuration only consumes data sources that do not require authentication, such as `transparentedge_ip_ranges`.
 - `client_id` (String, Sensitive) Client ID (`dashboard -> profile -> account options -> manage keys`).
 May also be provided via `TCDN_CLIENT_ID` environment variable.
 - `client_secret` (String, Sensitive) Client Secret (`dashboard -> profile -> account options -> manage keys`).
 May also be provided via `TCDN_CLIENT_SECRET` environment variable.
 - `company_id` (Number) Company ID number (for ex: `300`).
 May also be provided via `TCDN_COMPANY_ID` environment variable.